 RULE 15: State Health Requirements: Washington livestock require no vaccinations or tests for entry.
 Individual Veterinarian health certificates are not required for entry with the exception of all species purchased out of state; please see each species rules in regards to this.
 The Show Veterinarian will inspect all livestock for symptoms of infections, contagious and communicable disease and will reject unhealthy animals from entry.
 Any animal may be removed from the Show at any given time by Show Veterinarian or Superintendent at the expense of the exhibitor.
 No animals from any quarantined area or premises will be permitted to enter the show.
 A veterinarian will be at the show in accordance with state regulations.

-RULE 16: Facilities at the show will be open to receive stock at 1:00 pm September 11th for swine, 2:00 pm for sheep, and 5:00 pm for steers.
-All exhibits must be on the grounds no later than 7:00 pm Wednesday, September 11th.
+RULE 16: Facilities at the show will be open to receive livestock on September 8th; swine at 1:00-6:00pm, sheep at 2:00-6:00pm, beef at 5:00-7:00pm.
+All exhibits must be on the grounds no later than their said times.
 THERE WILL BE NO RE-WEIGHS OF ANY SPECIES OF ANIMALS.
 ANIMALS WILL BE WEIGHED OFF THE TRUCK.

 RULE 17: A 5% charge will be made on the gross sales and any additional add-ons of all livestock sold to help defray the expenses of the Show.